jsperf/jsperf.com/README.md

 #### HTML Report

-To generate an HTML report with code coverage, run
+To generate an HTML report with code coverage, run:

 ```
 npm run test-cov-html